 If you want to experience the diversity of a big city, you should take the public transport: Which groups of people get in and out of the waggon in which district, and what are they talking about?

 When an old subway enters the station, I am happy.
 There is nothing wrong with the new trains, but the retro charm of the first series from 1970 reminds me of how long it has been normal to ride underground on public transport.
 When I visit big cities abroad, one of my highlights is to buy a ticket and go deep down.
 When I think of Paris, the old Art Nouveau-style of the station entrances come to my mind.
 When I think of Shanghai, I remember the commercials projected on the tunnel walls during the ride.
 If you want to experience the diversity of a big city, you should take the public transport: Which groups of people get in and out of the train in which district, what is being discussed, who is still reading a book and if so, which one?
 Perhaps it is my curiosity as an author that I like to let my eyes wander while driving instead of sticking my nose into my smartphone.
 My personal longing is this right now: the normal and crowded sitting together, because everyone has to go in the same direction.
 It's time to look at each other surreptitiously in the four-person compartment!

 Status quo: The subway can be used in compliance with hygiene regulations.
 Wearing a mouth & nose protection is mandatory.

-The status quo: The Pinakothek der Moderne is looking forward to visitors.
-Information on compliance with hygiene regulations can be found here.
+The status quo: The Pinakothek der Moderne is currently closed.

 Seven places to which I feel a personal connection - and of course there are so many more in Munich.
 On my current strolls through the neighborhood, I am discovering some things that I didn't notice before in the hectic pace of everyday life.
 Something that I would like to continue doing after the crisis.
 More looking, more amazement, more standing still.
 This is how seven favourite places quickly become countless.